wiremoons/weather-nim/README.md

 ## Development Information

-The application in written using the Nim programming language, so can be used on a;; supported operating systems such as Windows, Linux, FreeBSD, etc. More information about Nim is available here:
+The application in written using the Nim programming language, so can be used on any supported operating systems such as Windows, Linux, FreeBSD, etc. More information about Nim is available here:

  - [Nim's web site](https://nim-lang.org/)
  - [Nim on GitHub](https://github.com/nim-lang/Nim)

 ## Building and Installing from Source

-If you wish to build `weather-nim` application yourself, then the instructions below should help.
+If you wish to build `weather` application yourself, then the instructions below should help.
 These cover Windows and Linux specifically, but hopefully they will help for other platforms too.

 ### Linux

-The instruction below are for Linux, and have been tested on Raspbian '*Buster*' and Ubuntu 19.10.
+The instruction below are for Linux, and have been tested on Raspbian '*Buster*' and Ubuntu 20.04.

 **ADD MORE INFO HERE**